 Let’s say your fundraising team is looking for donors to support your college’s new engineering school in upstate New York.
 You’ve exhausted your alumni search.
 Now you’d like to find C-level executives in the New York Tri-State Area with an affinity to engineering and education.

 First, let’s navigate to a dataset with company information such as Dun & Bradstreet or Thomson Reuters.
 Here, we can input our city or local ZIP code, type “President” in the Job Title section, and select “Engineering/R&D” in the Job Function section.
-From several hundred results, we can either explore each prospect individually or add the names to a PROscreen template and submit.
+From several hundred results, we can either explore each prospect individually or add the names to an iWave Screening template and submit.

 Thomson Reuter’s Insider Filings dataset is a great resource for building wealth lists.
 Over a specific time period, you can search for details on stock transactions.
 Maybe you’re in San Francisco and you’d like to attract high net worth Silicon Valley shareholders for your tech-focused nonprofit.
 You can build such a list by choosing specific filters for Transaction Size, Transaction Type (Gift, Sale, Purchase, etc.), and the Security Category (Common Stock, Preferred Stock, Employee Options, etc.).